 What are tax and expenditure limits?

-Spending versus revenue limits.
-States can limit their own revenues, appropriations, or both.
-Some states also limit the growth of local revenues, for example, restricting the growth of local property taxes.
-Appropriations and spending limits are more common than revenue limits.
-In 2020, 25 states imposed limits on their own government spending (figure 1).
-By contrast, 21 limited state revenue; 13 of these states capped both.
-Among states with revenue limits, 19 required a legislative supermajority (usually three-fifths or two-thirds of the legislature) to raise taxes or revenue, six limited revenue via other mechanisms, and four did both.
+Spending versus revenue limits: States can limit their own revenues, appropriations, or both.
+(Some states also limit local taxes, for example, restricting the growth of a local government’s property tax revenue.)
+In 2020, 24 states imposed limits on state spending (figure 1), 19 states limited state revenue, and 12 states limited both.
+Among states with revenue limits, 14 required a legislative supermajority (usually three-fifths or two-thirds of the legislature) to raise taxes or revenue, eight limited revenue via other mechanisms, and three did both.

-Mechanism.
-The means states use to limit spending and revenue vary considerably.
-The limit can be either a cap on growth or a restriction on the level, for example.
-The most common formula restricts expenditure growth to the pace of personal income, but some states include population and inflation growth in the formula.
+Mechanism: The limit on spending or revenue can be either a cap on growth or a restriction on the level.
+The most common formula restricts the expenditure growth rate to the growth rate of personal income, but some states include population and inflation growth in the formula.
 Other states restrict expenditures to a specific level, also often determined by a formula, such as a set percentage of personal income.
 Idaho, for example, limits expenditures to 5.33 percent of state personal income, thereby allowing expenditures to grow at the same rate as the economy.
 Another method is to restrict expenditures to a percentage of projected revenue, maintaining a cushion in case revenues fall short of projections.

-In some states, lawmakers can evade their TELs by imposing unfunded mandates upon, or transferring program responsibility to, local governments.
-Several states prohibit such actions, however and, more often, the measure of a TEL’s stringency is whether the governor or legislature can override the cap with a simple majority.
-Several states have what, at first glance, appear to be restrictive TELs, but require only simple legislative majorities to override (i.e., the same threshold for approving a standard budget).
-Fifteen states require either a legislative supermajority or a popular vote to override their spending limits, and five impose this requirement on their revenue limits.
-Additionally, as mentioned, 19 states stringently bind revenues by requiring a legislative supermajority to raise new taxes or revenues.
+In some states with TELs, the legislature can override the cap with a simple majority.
+As such, many TELs that look restrictive on paper are easily overridden.
+But other states created large obstacles to overriding TELs: 13 states require either a legislative supermajority or a popular vote to override their spending limits, and four impose this requirement on their revenue limits.
+Additionally, 14 states stringently bind revenues by requiring a legislative supermajority to raise new taxes or revenues.

 Property tax limits constitute a special category of revenue limit because, in most cases, they are set by state governments but apply to local governments.
 Only two states—New Hampshire and Vermont—do not limit property taxes.
 State restrictions can apply to the property, to the jurisdiction, or both.
 Rate limits impose maximum rates on jurisdictions (e.g., counties, municipalities, and school districts).
 Limits on the growth of property tax assessments are typically applied to properties.